 Novel COVID-19 (COrona VIrus Disease 2019) is an emergent infectious disease with a still-unknown origin.
 It is a RNA virus that shares 96% of its genome with a bat-species coronavirus.
 Because it is an airborne RNA virus, it can achieve rapid transmission and cannot be killed with antibiotics; therefore, there is a large amount of data-mining and clinical research being undertaken in order to prevent it from becoming a deadly pandemic.

 There is a lot of analysis out there about different layers of the virus from a top-down, healthcare perspective.
 Most of the analysis here will be presented from a bottom-up, innovation perspective across 3 layers:

 Current methodology of diagnosing COVID-19 mainly centres on PCR (Polymerase Chain Reaction) using a DNA swab.
-This method is error-prone and has produced many false negatives.
+This method is error-prone and has produced many false negatives (20-30%).
 New, expanded procedures include POCUS (Point-of-Care Ultrasound) and Antibody (serology IgG/IgA) testing.

-It’s likely that there is no vaccine on the horizon short-term for COVID-19.
-Given the severity of symptoms in some cases, there is a rush to find the ‘antidote.’
-In the interim, experimental antivirals like Remdesivir (Gilead) and Chloroquine have been used to treat patients with moderate/severe symptoms.
+It’s likely that there is no vaccine on the horizon short-term for COVID-19; luckily there are already many new emergent therapeutics including: antivirals (remdesivir, favipiravir, etc), anti-inflammatories (hydroxychlorquine, colchicine, etc. ), and many others.
 But given the scale of the pandemic, much more innovation will need to come to both develop and supply the necessary treatments.